 Project updates will be posted here and sent out to the project’s contact list.
 Email us if you want to be added to the contact list.

-The striping on Richmond Beach Road between 24th Ave NW and Dayton Ave N is changing.
-Instead of having 2 lanes in each direction, there will be 1 lane in each direction, a center turn lane, and bike lanes.
+In 2016 City Council approved the rechannelization as part of the 2017-2022 CIP.
+The project changed the striping on Richmond Beach Road between 24th Ave NW and Dayton Ave N. The road originally had 2 lanes in each direction.
+It now has 1 lane in each direction, a center turn lane, and bike lanes.

-This project is addressing safety issues.
+The project was done to address safety issues.
 Richmond Beach Road has a history of collisions, including two high collision locations from the City’s 2016 Annual Traffic Report:

 • 3rd Ave NW and NW Richmond Beach Road intersection